ericcastellar/Ericcastell/README.md

 - 👨‍💻 I’m currently studying information technology at CEFET/RJ.

-- 📚 Just trying my best to reach my goals and ambitions.
+- 💡 Just trying my best to reach my goals and ambitions.

 - 📱 I have an anime page on instagram, click the profile link to check it out.

+- 📚 I'm now learning project management, AWS and PHP, through courses.

 <br><br>